vanathin/Study-K8S/README.md

 		* Kubernetes - Google
 		* MESOS - Apache
 * # Kubernetes:
-	* Supported by all cloud service providers such as Azure, AWS,
+	* Supported by all cloud service providers such as Azure, AWS, GCP.
 	* High availability
-	* Scale up & scale down
+	* Scale out & scale in
 * # Architecture:
 	### Worker Node: (Miniors)
 	* It is a machine on which K8S installed on it.
 Node may be a physical Machine / Virtual Machine.